Skip to content

 The Unified Patent Court (UPC) is an international court.
 This provides a centralised forum able to decide on infringement, validity and prior use matters for all patents granted by the European Patent Office (EPO) and corresponding supplementary protection certificates (SPCs) in force when the UPC opens, as long as those rights are not opted out of the jurisdiction of the UPC.

-The UPC will also be able to decide on matters relating to provisional protection provided by all European patent applications, some licencing disputes relating to non-opted out patents granted by the EPO and corresponding SPCs, and decisions made by the EPO regarding European patents with unitary effect (the so-called “Unitary Patent”, or “UP”).
+The UPC is also able to decide on matters relating to provisional protection provided by all European patent applications, some licencing disputes relating to non-opted out patents granted by the EPO and corresponding SPCs, and decisions made by the EPO regarding European patents with unitary effect (the so-called “Unitary Patent”, or “UP”).
 Please see below for details of UPs.

 How is the UPC different to the current system?